 New Zealand is well known for having a friendly, ‘powerful’ passport.
 But what does that mean for you?
 As a traveler, does it matter?
 The New Zealand passport is ranked seventh in the world for travel freedom.
 Kiwis have 182 countries that can be entered without a visa or with a simple visa on arrival.
 For a small country, this gives travelers tremendous freedom; we can pack up and go almost anywhere without advance planning.
+You could also talk to an immigration advisor in NZ for a smooth passport and visa processing.

 The passport also affects how we travel within a country too – for instance, it means that in Iran, Kiwis can travel freely, while a passport from the USA requires tour guides to be with them at all times.
 In Bhutan, Kiwis have to spend a minimum of US$200 a day – while Indian passports are given complete freedom to do what they want with no minimum spending.